Snickerdoodles Recipe that produces soft, pillowy, and chewy cookies should be in everyone’s recipe box!

 - In a large bowl, cream together butter and sugar, until light and fluffy.

-- Beat in the eggs, one at a time, stopping to scrap down the sides and bottom of the bowl between eggs.
+- Beat in the eggs, one at a time, stopping to scrape down the sides and bottom of the bowl between eggs.

 - In a small bowl, combine flour, cream of tartar, and baking soda.